SCasarotto/nanoleaf-virtual-skylight/README.md

 # nanoleaf-virtual-skylight

-The goal is this project is to use Nanoleaf Canvas tiles and create a virtual skylight based on the current weather.
+The goal of this project is to use Nanoleaf Canvas tiles and create a virtual skylight based on the current weather.

 This project is built with [deno](https://deno.land/) because ... all the cool kids are doing it.